Tools that are still the same

 The Collaborate Ultra tool is still available to all instructors and students via your Blackboard course.
 Click on Join Session to join the Class Room, or click on the three dots to the right of the Blackboard Collaborate option to create sessions, manage settings, and view recordings.

 Learning modules are still available for instructors to create inside their course content.
 Click the plus (+) icon on the course content page, then select Create.
 On the right hand menu, select Learning Module.
 You will be able to create content inside the learning module.
+Cover images can now be added to a learning module.

 Web links are still available to create.
 On the Course Content page, select the plus (+) icon, then select Link from the right hand menu.